LIFEHUBBER

 Agentic coding and long-context focus

-The notable angle is the model page’s emphasis on agentic coding, repository-level reasoning, thinking preservation, and extended context for practical development work rather than a generic chatbot pitch alone.
+The model page emphasizes agentic coding, repository-level reasoning, thinking preservation, and extended context for practical development work rather than a generic chatbot pitch alone.

 Availability